pegwymonie/okra/public/Aptitudes.md

 Examples of Perception include:
 * seeing day old footprints in relatively dry conditions
-* spotting an elusive animal or person that is trying to
+* spotting an elusive animal or person that is trying to hide from you.
+* hearing a conversation through a closed door
+* hearing someone or something following you
+*

 Perception, Sense Motive